someodd/interlog/README.md

 # interlog: Interactive Log Phorum

-Simple hyperminimal forum proof-of-concept, in the spirit of the Gopher protocol and Unix, used at: gopher://gopher.someodd.zip/1/interlog
+Simple hyperminimal forum proof-of-concept.
+In the spirit of the Gopher protocol and Unix, used at: [gopher://gopher.someodd.zip/1/interlog](gopher://gopher.someodd.zip/1/interlog).

 Just a CLI tool, no daemon, no DB.
 All it does is (1) append to logs (2) create a gophermap index (3) create new logs.